superfeedr/subtome/README.md

 Thanks
 ======
-[Ant0ine](http://blog.ant0ine.com/) for the Chrome extension, [Sören](http://www.soeren-hentzschel.at/) for the Firefox extension, [Matthias](http://notizblog.org/) for his help with the Wordpress plugin.
+[Ant0ine](http://blog.ant0ine.com/) for the Chrome extension, [Sören](http://www.soeren-hentzschel.at/) for the Firefox extension, [Matthias](http://notizblog.org/) for his help with the WordPress plugin.